mmorowitz/morowitz-website/content/blog/obsidian-tasks/how-i-manage-tasks-in-obsidian.md

 ## Introduction
 I use Obsidian and a collection of plugins for a custom system that combines task management with daily journaling and free-form note-taking.
 My goal was a balance between simplicity, flexibility, and portability.
 While this does utilize Obsidian-specific plugins, it doesn't *rely* on them to keep the information.
 Everything is still plain text in markdown.
 Any plugin is essentially a shortcut/workflow enabler.

 > Note: This guide covers tempaltes and a workflow and assumes you know the basics of using Obsidian and plugins.
+I'm sure there are a thousand ways to improve this.
+If you have any questions, ideas, suggestions, or just want to say 'hi', I'm at hi at morowitz.com.

 My task management technique is loosely inspired by [David Allen's "Getting Things Done"](https://gettingthingsdone.com/), particularly with concepts like *Next Action*, *Wating For*, periodic reviews, reminders (ticklers), and contexts.